-If f(t) is constant, then, for a long thrust that is applied until the end of the ground contact phase, this integral is maximized when thrust activation coincides with maximum compression.
-For a short thrust duration which ends before the end of the ground contact phase, the conditions for the maximization of this integral are more complex but can be shown to roughly coincide with maximizing the upward velocity at thrust activation (while still achieving end-ofthrust before lift-off).
+If f(t) is constant, then this integral is proportional to the change in leg length between thrust activation and deactivation, as illustrated in Figure 6.
+For the case in which thrust is applied until the end of the ground contact phase, here called "Long Thrust," this integral is maximized when thrust activation coincides with maximum compression, when the leg velocity is zero.
+However, for the case in which thrust ends before the end of the ground contact phase, here called "Short Thrust," the conditions for the maximization of this integral are more complex but can be shown to roughly coincide with maximizing the upward velocity at thrust activation (while still achieving end-of-thrust before lift-off).